 What Are the Different Automated Market Maker (AMM) Models?

-Automated Market Makers (AMMs) operate using various models, with Constant Function Market Makers (CFMMs) being the most prominent.
-These include constant product market makers, constant sum market makers, and constant mean market makers, popularized by protocols like Bancor, Curve, and Uniswap.
+AMMs operate across several distinct models, with Constant Function Market Makers (CFMMs) sitting at the top of the list.
+These include constant product market makers, constant sum market makers, and constant mean market makers, all popularized by protocols like Bancor, Curve, and Uniswap.
+In each of these AMMs, the combined asset reserves of trading pairs must stay unchanged.
+Non-custodial AMMs pool your deposits inside a smart contract, and traders swap tokens against those pooled assets rather than against a direct counterparty.

 Constant Product Market Maker (CPMM)

-The constant product market maker (CPMM) was the first CFMM model to gain popularity, introduced by the AMM-based DEX Bancor.
-CPMMs operate based on the function x⋅y=kx \cdot y = kx⋅y=k, where xxx and yyy represent the quantities of two tokens, and kkk is a constant.
+The constant product market maker (CPMM) was the first CFMM model to gain real traction, introduced by the AMM-based DEX Bancor.
+CPMMs run on the function x times y equals k, where x and y represent the quantities of two tokens, and k is a fixed constant.

-As the supply of one token increases, the supply of the other must decrease to maintain the constant product kkk.
-This creates a hyperbolic price curve, ensuring liquidity is always available but at increasingly higher prices, approaching infinity at both ends.
+As the supply of one token grows, the supply of the other must shrink to keep that constant product k intact.
+The result is a hyperbolic price curve that guarantees liquidity is always available, but at increasingly higher prices as you push toward either extreme.

 Constant Sum Market Maker (CSMM)

-The constant sum market maker (CSMM) follows the formula x+y=kx + y = kx+y=k, creating a linear price function.
-This model is ideal for zero-price-impact trades but does not provide infinite liquidity.
-If the off-chain reference price between tokens diverges from 1:1, arbitrageurs can drain one reserve, leaving all liquidity in a single asset and destroying the pool’s balance.
+The constant sum market maker (CSMM) follows the formula x plus y equals k, producing a linear price function.
+This model works well for zero-price-impact trades, but it does not provide infinite liquidity.
+If the off-chain reference price between tokens drifts away from a 1 to 1 ratio, arbitrageurs can drain one reserve entirely, leaving all the liquidity sitting in a single asset and wrecking the pool’s balance.

 Constant Mean Market Maker (CMMM)

-The constant mean market maker (CMMM) supports pools with more than two tokens and allows for weighted distributions beyond the standard 50/50.
-The model ensures that the weighted geometric mean of each reserve remains constant.
+The constant mean market maker (CMMM) supports pools with more than two tokens and allows for weighted distributions well beyond the standard 50/50 split.
+The model keeps the weighted geometric mean of each reserve constant throughout.
+For a three-asset pool, the equation runs as the cube root of x times y times z equaling k.
+That flexibility gives you variable exposure to different assets within the same pool and lets you swap between any of them directly.

 How Automated Market Makers Work